SoAp9035/lama_vidr/README.md

 To install lama_vidr, you can follow these steps:
 - Create a directory on your local machine.
-- Open the command prompt and navigate to the directory you just created.
+- Open the command prompt and go to the directory you just created.
 - Run the following command to clone the lama_vidr repository:
 ```
 git clone https://github.com/SoAp9035/lama_vidr.git